MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex2_adaptive_protection.md

 1. On the **Insider risk levels** page:

    - In the Insider risk policy dropdown, select **Data leaks quick policy** you created in a previous exercise.
-   - Leave the default risk level settings as is.
+   - Leave the default risk level settings unchanged.
    - Select **Save**.

 You've linked an insider risk policy to Adaptive Protection, enabling dynamic risk-based actions across Microsoft Purview.